-Behind the train station, the country's largest museum occupies a huge Neogothic castle built a century ago and houses a grand display of history illustrating the full length of human culture in Switzerland from the Stone Age up through the Two vast floors with lofty 1940s. ceilings take up most of a city block and offer 80 different galleries filled with remarkable art and artifacts.
+Behind the train station, the country's largest museum occupies a huge Neogothic castle built a century ago and houses a grand display of history illustrating the full length of human culture in Switzerland from the Stone Age up through the 1940s.
+Two vast floors with lofty ceilings take up most of a city block and offer 80 different galleries filled with remarkable art and artifacts.
 Take a chronological approach by starting with Neolithic stone tools, pottery, burials and colorful displays describing life before agriculture developed here, over 5,000 years ago.
-Continue into the medieval exhibits with many rooms of Gothic religious and furnishings. weapons art, Gothic-vaulted Upstairs, the Armory is the most impressive single space, showcasing suits of armor, old cannons, battle murals and related paraphernalia.
+Continue into the medieval exhibits with many rooms of Gothic religious art, weapons and furnishings.
+Upstairs, the Gothic-vaulted Armory is the most impressive single space, showcasing suits of armor, old cannons, battle murals and related paraphernalia.
 Decorative arts on display cover a wide sweep of history with ceramics, jewelry, silver, embroidery and costumes.